Dear Members,

 We place on record our appreciation of the contribution made by employees at all levels.
 Our resilience to meet challenges was made possible by their hard work, solidarity, cooperation and support.

-Your Directors take this opportunity to place on record their appreciation and sincere gratitude to the Government of India, the Government of Maharashtra, Bankers to the Company, the Airlines, customers, its employees/consultants for their valuable support and look forward to their continued co-operation in the years to come.
+Your Directors take this opportunity to place on record their appreciation and sincere gratitude to the Government of India, the Government of Maharashtra, Bankers to the Company, the Airlines, customers, and its employees/consultants for their valuable support and look forward to their continued co-operation in the years to come.

-Your Directors acknowledge the support and co-operation received from the employees and all those who have helped in the day-today management.
+Your Directors acknowledge the support and co-operation received from the employees and all those who have helped in the day-to-day management.

 For and on behalf of the Board of Directors